At some point in the life of your business, it’s bound to happen.

 Here are some fast facts about employee embezzlement.

-● According to Marquet International’s 2013 Report on Embezzlement, 81% of embezzlement cases were carried out a by a single individual.
+● According to Marquet International’s 2013 Report on Embezzlement, 81% of embezzlement cases were carried out by a single individual.

 ● The average embezzler was someone in their 40s.